itsbrex/neutone_sdk/README.md

 The SDK provides support for automatic buffering of inputs and outputs to your model and on-the-fly sample rate and stereo-mono conversion.
 It enables a model that can only be executed with a predefined number of samples to be used in the DAW at any sampling rate and any buffer size seamlessly.
 Additionally, within the SDK tools for benchmarking and profiling are readily available so you can easily debug and test the performance of your models.

 ## Citation

+Accepted to the AES International Conference on Artificial Intelligence and Machine Learning for Audio held in London, UK on Sep.
+8th to 10th, 2025.

 <pre><code>@inproceedings{mitcheltree2025neutone,
     title={Neutone {SDK}: An Open Source Framework for Neural Audio Processing},